rmgmachado/lmdbpp/README.md

 MDB_env* handle() noexcept;
 ```
-The LMDB database handle pointer is needed when instanciating transaction_t and table_t objects.
+The LMDB database handle pointer is needed when instanciating transaction_t and store_t objects.

 #### transaction_t::database() method
 Return the database object associated with this transaction.